 One of the first things we learn in the DTS is the YWAM motto upon which the mission is founded: “To know God and to make Him known.”
 Yet one cannot possibly claim to know God if he/she does not even know His Word.
 So in the DBS we make the Bible the student’s companion for life!
 And it will be with Spirit and Truth!
 The student will discover the unified story of the Bible, be discipled by the Bible and will fall in love with the Author of the Bible.

-You will be able to share your faith more confidently with those who are seeking (evangelism) and explain the Word of God more accurately to those who’ve already come to faith (discipleship).
+As a result you will be able to share your faith more confidently with those who are seeking (evangelism) and explain the Word of God more accurately to those who’ve already come to faith (discipleship).
 The course is like a sequel to the DTS.
 Students continue the discipleship process begun in the DTS by addressing a variety of topics illuminated in the Scriptures, by building godly character and developing a lifelong hunger and love for the Word.
 This will not only be accomplished in the classroom, but also outside the classroom, through one-on-ones, small groups, plus evangelism and mercy ministry in the community.

 (1) Students have read, together in their small groups, the whole Bible chronologically and discussed many topics throughout